Back to top

 </manifest>

-Install your application and simulate a phone call via the DDMS perspective in Eclipse.
-Your receiver is called and logs a message to the console.
+Install your application and simulate a phone call via the emulator controls.
+Validate that your receiver is called and logs a message to the LogCat view.

-In this chapter we will schedule a broadcast receiver via the AlertManager.
-Once called it will use the VibratorManager and a Toast to notify the user.
+In this chapter we will schedule a receiver via the Android alert manager system service.
+Once called, it uses the Android vibrator manager and a popup message (Toast) to notify the user.

 Create a new project called de.vogella.android.alarm with the activity called AlarmActivity.